Vista Group falls deeply into red as Covid-19 impact bites

-Cinema software company Vista Group went deeply into the red over the first half, driven by non-cash credit charges and credit provisions of $36.1m, as the impact of Covid-19 made its presence felt.
+Shares in cinema software company Vista Group rallied sharply despite the company going deeply into the red over the first half.

-Vista said its net loss for the six months to June came to $43.2 million - a 1154 per cent deterioration from the prevous corresponding period last year.
+Non-cash credit charges and credit provisions of $36.1m and the impact of Covid-19 drove Vista to a loss for the six months to June of $43.2 million - a 1154 per cent deterioration from the previous corresponding period last year.

+Before 11am, Vista shares were up 23.7 per cent or 32c at $1.67 - having lost about three quarters of their value over the last 12 months.

 Revenue for Vista, which was one of the first NZX-listed companies to raise capital once the impact of Covid-19 became known, slumped by 33.6 per cent to $44.8m.